Vancouver students stage rally against gun violence

 Pushing for gun-safety legislation

 The rallies are a response to the Feb.
-14 massacre at Marjory Stoneman Douglas High School in Parkland, Fla, where 17 students and teachers were shot and killed.
+14 shooting at Marjory Stoneman Douglas High School in Parkland, Fla, where 17 students and teachers were shot and killed.

 Survivors of the shooting have launched a vocal campaign for the U.S. government to pass gun-safety legislation.